For students

 Record yourself

-Record yourself playing, then listen back with your score open.
-Mark spots to fix and spots that already sound the way you want.
+Audio or video record yourself playing a piece or section.
+Then listen or watch it back with your score open.
+Mark spots where you had difficulty, spots you want to change, and spots that already sound the way you want.

 #69